single-spa/single-spa.js.org/website/blog/2019-02-20-single-spa-inspector.md

 ---

 ## Background
-For a long time, Canopy has had the benefit of using a tool called [sofe inspector](https://github.com/CanopyTax/sofe-inspector) (note that this is a really old version) to help do some things single-spa applications.
+For a long time, Canopy has had the benefit of using a tool called [sofe inspector](https://github.com/CanopyTax/sofe-inspector) (note: this is an out-of-date version of it) to list, override, and interact with single-spa applications.
 There has always been a desire to [figure out how to share this tool so others can benefit as well](https://github.com/CanopyTax/single-spa/issues/151).

-With that in mind, I'm proud to announce an initial release for **[single-spa Inspector](https://github.com/CanopyTax/single-spa-inspector)**!
-The inspector is a Firefox and Chrome extension, much like React/Vue devtools, that allows you see and interact with your single-spa applications and configuration.
+With that in mind, I'm proud to announce an initial release for **[single-spa Inspector](https://github.com/CanopyTax/single-spa-inspector)**! single-spa Inspector is a Firefox and Chrome extension, much like React/Vue devtools, that allows you see and interact with your single-spa applications and configuration.

 ## Current Inspector Features

-* Listing registered applications
+* List registered applications
-* Showing application status
+* Show application status
 * Force an app to mount or unmount
-* Hover over an app name to have an "inspect element" like view of your apps
+* Hover over an app name to have an "inspect element"-like view of your apps (Overlays)

-(Note: overlays/hovering require a small update to your code, but should hopefully be simple!
+(Note: Overlays require a small update to your code, but should hopefully be simple!
 See [how to configure app overlays](https://github.com/CanopyTax/single-spa-inspector#configuring-app-overlays))

 **The single-spa Inspector will only work with single-spa versions 4.1 and higher**, since we had to expose and add some functionality to the single-spa library itself in order to implement these features.